This blog post was originally posted on April 9, 2019 and was updated on September 29, 2020.

-With its worn wooden furniture and checked tablecloths, Café des Anges offers guests a traditional bistrot setting, but with a varied neo-bistro menu, from French classics to Asian-inspired dishes, and with a good selection of vegetarian and vegan options.
+With its worn wooden furniture and checked tablecloths, Café des Anges offers guests a traditional bistrot setting, but with a varied neo-bistro menu.
+You’ll find everything from French classics to Asian-inspired dishes, and a good selection of vegetarian and vegan options to boot.

-Down-to-earth with well-priced, good food, it’s a popular spot with the Parisian bobos in the area (the term used to describe Paris’ fashionable young creatives), who are even honored at the bistro with their own, very tasty Bobo Salad.
-It’s not unusual to spot the odd French celebrity here!
+Down-to-earth with well-priced, good food, it’s a popular spot with the Parisian bobos in the area.
+Bobo is a term used to describe Paris’ fashionable young creatives, who are even honored at the bistro with their own, very tasty Bobo Salad.
+It’s not unusual to spot the odd French celebrity here, either!

-Unlike some other addresses in Paris, it’s open seven days a week, and serves food until 1 a.m.
-You can also reserve but it’s usually pretty easy to walk in and grab a table, even if you just want to pop by for a glass of wine or two.
+Unlike some other addresses in Paris, it’s open seven days a week until 2 a.m.
+You can also reserve, but it’s usually pretty easy to walk in and grab a table, even if you just want to pop by for a glass of wine or two.